typescript-eslint/typescript-eslint/packages/website/blog/2023-07-09-announcing-typescript-eslint-v6.md

 - [feat(typescript-estree): remove optionality from AST boolean properties](https://github.com/typescript-eslint/typescript-eslint/pull/6274): Switches most AST properties marked as `?: boolean` to `: boolean`, as well as some properties marked as `?:` optional to `| undefined`.
 This results in more predictable AST node object shapes.
 - [chore(typescript-estree): remove visitor-keys backwards compat export](https://github.com/typescript-eslint/typescript-eslint/pull/6242): `visitorKeys` can now only be imported from `@typescript-eslint/visitor-keys`.
 Previously it was also re-exported by `@typescript-eslint/utils`.
 - [feat: add package.json exports for public packages](https://github.com/typescript-eslint/typescript-eslint/pull/6458): `@typescript-eslint/*` packages now use `exports` to prevent importing internal file paths.
+- ✨ [fix: fix illegal decorator check](https://github.com/typescript-eslint/typescript-eslint/pull/6723): improves how invalid decorator syntax is parsed and reported on
+- ✨ [feat: fork json schema types for better compat with ESLint rule validation](https://github.com/typescript-eslint/typescript-eslint/pull/6963): clarifies the JSON schema types exported for rule options to match ESLint's and remove an unsafe `[string: any]` index
+- ✨ [feat(typescript-estree): remove parseWithNodeMaps](https://github.com/typescript-eslint/typescript-eslint/pull/7120): removed a `parseWithNodeMaps` API previously intended only for Prettier that is no longer used by Prettier

 ## Appreciation